calliope-project/euro-calliope/docs/workflow/troubleshooting.md

 When the Snakemake log is not proceeding for a while you may wonder whether Snakemake froze.
 We have never experienced Snakemake to freeze, so chances are high that Snakemake is simply waiting for a job to terminate.
-You can find out which job it is waiting for in the following way:
-In the Snakemake log (the command line output) you can see which jobs have been started and which jobs terminated.
+You can find out which job it is waiting for in the following way: in the Snakemake log (the command line output) you can see which jobs have been started and which jobs terminated.
 This will tell you _which_ jobs are still running.

-Only if you are running on a cluster and you are [using our cluster interface](./build-remote.md), you may have run into a [known issue](https://github.com/calliope-project/euro-calliope/issues/93):
-The cluster scheduler could have killed your jobs without Snakemake noticing.
+Only if you are running on a cluster and you are [using our cluster interface](./build-remote.md), you may have run into a [known issue](https://github.com/calliope-project/euro-calliope/issues/93): the cluster scheduler could have killed your jobs without Snakemake noticing.
 Run `bjobs` on the cluster to verify whether the jobs are still running.
 If they are not, the cluster has killed your jobs, likely due to resource overuse.
+You can look up the reason by reading the corresponding log file in `build/logs`.
 Terminate Snakemake manually, increase the requested resources, and only then restart the workflow.

 ### I have updated configuration parameters but this seems to have no effect.
 Did I do something wrong?